Meet the Orlando Lactation Team

 Debbie began her extensive background in newborn and pediatric care as a nurse in 1991.
 She spent over 20 years running the hospital newborn nursery where she happily cared for thousands of newborns over the years.
 Later in her career she became the official "skin to skin" nurse where she had the honor of facilitating the beautiful introduction between mother and baby in the operating room.
 Debbie also works in the PACU where she assesses and monitors newborns and helps new parents with their babies’ care and breastfeeding.
 Often her role extends to transition care nursing and floating to the NICU when needed.
 Debbie is a mother to her two grown children and has been blessed with three beautiful grandbabies.
 In her free time she enjoys spending time with her family or being at the beach where she feels most refreshed.
 “Night nursing is a natural extension of what I love and do best, caring for newborns and families and helping them be as happy, healthy, and safe as possible.”

-Leandra Greenhalgh, RN, BSN
+Leandra Greenhalgh, BSN, RN

 Leandra entered the nursing field straight out of high school driven by her passion for wanting to help people.
 She has her specialty certification in low risk neonatal nursing and has spent over two decades in the hospital setting providing neonatal care.
 In 2019 Leandra obtained her Bachelors of Science in Nursing.
 From the delivery room to the NICU and all steps in-between, she has always loved caring for babies and helping new parents learn to care for their babies.
 Leandra is a married mother of two and in her free time she enjoys traveling, spending time with her family and getting lost in a good book.